BrigitteSprung/100-days-of-code/log.md

 **Today's Progress**: Today I made a landing page for a Business using Firebase.

-**Thoughts** It took a while to remember how to set up firebase but once set up it was very easy to use.
+**Thoughts:** It took a while to remember how to set up firebase but once set up it was very easy to use.
 It was also good to see how long it would take me to set up the front-end of a business page.
 I'm not sure I liked my design, so I will definitely be revisiting this project.
 - [ ] It also motivated me to attempt a project with the Instagram api.
 **Link to work:** [Buzibodz](https://github.com/BrigitteSprung/buzibodz-website)